Conventional wisdom tends to be widely accepted. After all, people wouldn't say it all the time if it wasn't true.

-When a boss with high standards bears down on their direct reports, they ruin their employees’ confidence, hurt their company’s ability to navigate through mistakes and make it harder for themselves to work as effective leaders.
+When a boss with high standards bears down on their reports, they ruin employees’ confidence, hurt their company’s ability to navigate through mistakes and make it harder for themselves to lead.
 This can be demotivating and hamper productivity throughout the company.
 What's more, creative innovation dies without psychological safety.

-Great managers admit when they’ve made a mistake, and acknowledge that they’re learning, too.
+Great managers admit when they’ve made a mistake and acknowledge that they’re learning, too.
 Whether you’re a new or more seasoned manager, people will respect your honesty and your effective communication, and recognize this admission as a sign of maturity.
-Realizing something isn’t working and problem solving isn’t “flip-flopping,” it’s a sign of wisdom and humility — key skills of a good manager.
+Realizing something isn’t working and problem-solving isn’t “flip-flopping,” it’s a sign of wisdom and humility — key skills of a good manager.